Community and Justice Services

 The skills required to work with children, youth, and families are essential in the community and justice field.
 Students examine developmentally appropriate approaches to working with children, youth, and caregivers, as well as inclusive practices to support diverse families.
 Students also have an opportunity to better understand family dynamics and the ways in which family struggles are influenced by forces of oppression.

-Pre-requisites: COR1916 and COR1919
+Pre-requisites: COR1916 AND COR1919

 COR1804 Advocacy and Crisis Prevention